net-daemon/docs/docs/user/started/development.md

 ### 2.2 Visual Studio Code

 Dev Containers are the preferred way to develop your apps.
 This also requires Docker to be installed.
 You can also develop and debug directly on your dev machine without Docker.

 1. Install [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) in VS Code if you have not already.
 2. Open folder, the newly cloned template
-3. Run task: `Remote-Containers: Open Folder in Container`.
+3. Run task: `Dev Containers: Open Folder in Container...`.
 Wait until it fully opened

 ### 2.3 JetBrains Rider